AlexGroves/dotfiles/README.md

 ### Using Git and the bootstrap script

-Clone the repository wherever you want (I keep it in `~/github/warmlogic/dotfiles`).
-The bootstrapper script (`01-bootstrap.sh`) will pull in the latest version and copy the files to your home folder.
+Clone the repository wherever you want (I keep it in `~/code/github/dotfiles`).
+The bootstrapper script (`01-bootstrap.sh`) will pull in the latest version and copy the files to your home folder. **You probably don't want to run the boostrap script the first time, since you'll want to update the settings for your environment**.

 `cd` into your local `dotfiles` repository, and start the installation: